 Yes.
-You will have local anaesthetic injected around the area to be treated; this will sting temporarily, but the operation should then be pain free.
+You will have local anaesthetic injected around the area to be treated.
+The injection will sting for a short time, but the operation should be pain free.
 You will be awake the whole time.
-Please let the doctor or nurse know if you feel any discomfort during your procedure, as extra anaesthetic can be given if necessary.
+Please let the doctor or nurse know if you feel any discomfort during your procedure, as extra anaesthetic can be given if needed.